The Whistleblower Channel Becomes the Safety Valve

 The public AI-whistleblower debate sharpened in June 2024, when current and former employees from leading AI companies published the open letter A Right to Warn about Advanced Artificial Intelligence.
 The letter argued that AI companies have strong incentives to avoid effective oversight and weak obligations to share information about serious risks.
 Its requested commitments included not enforcing agreements that prohibit risk-related criticism, allowing anonymous concern-raising, supporting open criticism, and protecting public disclosure of risk-related confidential information when other processes fail.

 The letter arrived after reporting about restrictive offboarding and nondisparagement practices at OpenAI.
 CNBC reported in May 2024 that OpenAI told former employees it would not cancel vested units and would not enforce non-disparagement and non-solicitation obligations in the relevant departure documents.
-The Washington Post later reported that whistleblowers had asked the SEC to investigate allegedly restrictive agreements that they said could discourage protected disclosures to regulators.
+The Associated Press later reported that OpenAI whistleblowers had filed an SEC complaint and asked the agency to investigate whether company agreements restricted workers from speaking out about AI risks.

 Those episodes matter because they changed the frame.
 AI safety was no longer only about benchmark results, model cards, red teams, or government testing.
 It was also about employment contracts.
 A safety culture that depends on employees speaking frankly cannot coexist comfortably with agreements that make criticism feel legally or financially dangerous.